mateussouzaweb/kvm-qemu-virtualization-guide/Docs/08 - MacOS Virtualization.md

 vim macos.xml
 ```

-Here, you can also tweak the OpenCore partition before starting the VM (see the guide below).
-I will do it to enable the AMD GPU support for example, but if you don't know what to do for now, simply continue this guide...
+Here, you can also tweak the OpenCore partition before starting the VM (see the next section).
+I must do it to enable the AMD GPU support for my machine, but if you don't know what to do for now, simply continue this guide...

 Finally define the VM and start it: